jxnblk/mdx-deck/packages/gatsby-theme-next/README.md

 - [ ] react helmet ??? how can this even work??
   - [ ] custom Head component
   - [ ] remove Head in slides parser
+  - [ ] Use deck title in default head
 - [x] single deck mode
 - [ ] update layouts for theme-ui
 - [ ] mdx-deck CLI